THE WINERY HISTORY

-Originally opened in 1889 on what was part of a Spanish land grant, the Bernardo Winery has become, over the years, not only a fully productive San Diego winery, but a destination for wine lovers and tourism visitors alike.
+Bernardo has become, over the years, not only a fully productive San Diego winery, but a destination for wine lovers and tourism visitors alike.

 THE RIZZO FAMILY

-Ross Rizzo ~ Master Vintner
+Ross Rizzo ~ President & Master Vintner

 Selena Roberts ~General Manager